usharesoft/hammr/documentation/en/source/pages/templates-spec/stack-bundles.rst

 * ``category`` (optional): a string providing the category name for the bundle.
 * ``maintainer`` (optional): a string providing the maintainer for the bundle (if not provided, the user loginName will be used).
 * ``website`` (optional): a string providing the website URL for the bundle or maintainer.
-* ``restrictionRule`` (optional): a string providing the restriction rule of the bundle (For which distributions or target formats (e.g. builder's types, see :ref:`template-builders` section) the bundle is designed for or not).
+* ``restrictionRule`` (optional): a string which indicates the "restriction rule" for a bundle.
+A restriction rule lists which distributions and/or target formats the bundle is designed for.
 * ``sourceLogo`` (optional): a string providing the location of where to get the file.
 This can be a filesystem path (absolute or relative) or an URL.

 The destination string that describes where to add the files in the bundle is ignored for native packages that have the option to be installed during the build process.